neuralop.layers.spectral_convolution.SpectralConv

 • factorized : the input is directly contracted with the factors of the decomposition

-Optionaly additional parameters to pass to the tensor decomposition Ignored if factorization is None
+Optional additional parameters to pass to the tensor decomposition.
+Ignored if factorization is None.
+By default None.

 Attributes: